In rural California community, officials slow reopening

 Gov. Gavin Newsom has approved 45 of California's 58 counties to reopen some businesses since May 8 when he loosened his original mid-March stay-at-home order.
 Los Angeles County, where more than 2,400 have died, is moving more cautiously, on Friday allowing curbside pickup to resume at indoor malls.
 Rural Modoc County, where no cases have been reported, reopened businesses the first week of May.

 In Humboldt County, known for its beautiful landscapes and booming marijuana fields, the numbers have been low.
-But the coronavirus lurks there as well and on Friday the county had 88 cases.
+But the coronavirus lurks there as well and on Saturday the county had 93 cases.
+County officials said two employees at an assisted living facility were the latest confirmed cases.

 Businesses are required to submit a health and safety plan and meet a list of requirements before they are certified to reopen.
 In a video released this week, Humboldt County Health Officer Teresa Frankovich said the county will continue accepting applications but may need to slow down certifications to “match what is happening on the ground.”